Dead River (Michigan): Waterfalls

+Several waterfalls occur on the Dead River, including ten in an approximately 1 mi stretch of a gorge on the river near the Forestville Basin, which feature exposures of Archean bedrock, specifically the Lighthouse Point member of Mona Schist.

+Name

 Historically, its name is derived from the Ojibwe Gaa-waakwimiigong-neyaashi-ziibi (recorded as "Kah way komi gong nay aw shay Sibi", meaning "Peninsula by the Roads to the Land of the Dead River") or Ne-waakwimiinaang (meaning "by the Peninsula for Road to the Land of the Dead"), both referencing its mouth being near Presque Isle Point, a cape on Lake Superior.
-Another former name of the river as prescribed by French missionaries was Noquemanon (or "No-kay-ma-non"), named for the Noquet Indians who historically inhabited the area, and meaning "the berry patch of the Noquet".
-Additionally, earlier maps record this river either in French as "Rivière des Morts", "Rivière du Mort", or "Rivière au Paresseux", or in English as "Deadman's River".
-The current name for this river in Ojibwe is either Giiwe-gamigong-neyaashi-ziibi (Return-by-shore Peninsula River) or Niboowaagaming ("At the Death's Shores").
+Another former name of the river as prescribed by French missionaries was Noquemanon (or "No-kay-ma-non"), named for the Noquet Indians who historically inhabited the area, meaning "the berry patch of the Noquet".
+Early maps record the river either in French as "Rivière des Morts", "Rivière du Mort", or "Rivière au Paresseux", or in English as "Deadman's River".
+The current name in Ojibwe is either Giiwe-gamigong-neyaashi-ziibi (Return-by-shore Peninsula River) or Niboowaagaming ("At the Death's Shores").

+Tributaries and lakes

+This is a list of named tributaries of the Dead River, and lakes and reservoirs along its course (shown in italics), ordered upstream from its mouth: